mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

     --key cosign.key $PRIVATE_REGISTRY/nginx@$SHA
 ```

-Define the policy to require the appropriate Cosign signature for the container images of any `Pods`:
+Define the policy in `enforce` mode to require the appropriate Cosign signature for the container images of any `Pods`:
 ```bash
 cat <<EOF > policies/container-images-need-to-be-signed.yaml
 apiVersion: kyverno.io/v1